Complex $\text{G}_2$ and Associative Grassmannian: More on Octonions

-\begin{proof} Any two elements $x,y$ of an orthonormal triplet $x,y,z$ from $\II$ form a ``special $(1,1)$-pair'' in the sense of~\cite{SV}, Definition 1.7.4.\footnote{A pair $(x,y)$ of elements from a composition algebra is called a special $(\lambda,\mu)$-pair if $ \langle x, e \rangle=\langle y, e \rangle=\langle x, y \rangle=0 $, $N(x)=\lambda$ and $N(y)=\mu$.} Since $\mt{G}_2$ acts transitively on special $(1,1)$-pairs, and since $((\ii,0),(\jj,0))$ is such, there exists $g\in \mt{G}_2$ such that $g(x) = (\ii,0)$, $g(y)=(\jj,0)$.
+\begin{proof} Any two elements $x,y$ of an orthonormal triplet $(x,y,z)$ from $\II$ form a ``special $(1,1)$-pair'' in the sense of~\cite{SV}, Definition 1.7.4.\footnote{A pair $(x,y)$ of elements from a composition algebra is called a special $(\lambda,\mu)$-pair if $ \langle x, e \rangle=\langle y, e \rangle=\langle x, y \rangle=0 $, $N(x)=\lambda$ and $N(y)=\mu$.} Since $\mt{G}_2$ acts transitively on special $(1,1)$-pairs, and since $((\ii,0),(\jj,0))$ is such, there exists $g\in \mt{G}_2$ such that $g(x) = (\ii,0)$, $g(y)=(\jj,0)$.
 In particular, it follows that $g(xy)= (\kk,0)$.

-We claim that $x,y,z$ generates a quaternion algebra if and only if $g(z) = \pm (\kk,0)$.
+We claim that if $x,y,z$ generates a quaternion algebra, then $g(z) = \pm (\kk,0)$.
 Indeed, unless $xy$ is a scalar multiple of $z$, the span in $\II$ of $e,x,y,z$ and $xy$ is 5 dimensional, hence the composition algebra generated by $x,y,z$ is not a quaternion subalgebra.
-It follows that $1,x,y,z$ is an orthonormal basis for a quaternion subalgebra if and only if $z$ is a scalar multiple of $xy$.
+It follows that, if $\{1,x,y,z\}$ is an orthonormal basis for a quaternion subalgebra, then $z$ is a scalar multiple of $xy$.
 Since the norm of $z$ is 1, we see that $z = \pm xy$, hence $g(z)=\pm(\kk,0)$.
 Then

 \end{proof}

 We define the {\em triple-cross product} on $\OO$ as follows